Updated on April 15, 2019

 Children under 12 should never work

 Prohibiting child labor is at the very core of the UTZ program.
 “The rules of the UTZ program are clear,” says Diakité.
 “No child under the age of 12 should be working at all.
-Depending on the country older children can help out with light work that is appropriate to their age, and long as it doesn’t interfere with their schooling or expose them to hazardous conditions.”
+Depending on the country older children can help out with light work that is appropriate to their age, and as long as it doesn’t interfere with their schooling or expose them to hazardous conditions.”

 Going beyond sanctions to stop child labor